dtPaTh/azure-quickstart-for-dynatrace-managed/readme.md

 - Installation requires public IPs for all nodes so the domain service (https://<clusterid>.dynatrace-managed.com/ ) works.

-### ARM Learnings
+### ARM

-- Configuring extensions under a VM..
+- Configuring extensions under a VM.

   - requires type "extension" since it inherts "Microsoft.Compute/virtualMachines/" from parent

   - Serial deployment doesn't work as expected, but it works when deploying as a resource on it's own.

-## Things to improve
+## Possible improvements

-- Use nested template approach to re-use template for a single-node cluster for a multi-node cluster
+- Consider using nested template approach to re-use template for a single-node cluster for a multi-node cluster.

-- Consider separate data-disks for dynatrace and cassandra/elastic.

 - Data-disks are currently mounted with the external public script from quickstart samples (https://raw.githubusercontent.com/Azure-Samples/compute-automation-configurations/master/prepare_vm_disks.sh). (maybe just re-package - it's included in the custom scripts)

+    - Limited to 2TB disks as the command fdisk is used.
+(Alternatives see here: https://www.tecmint.com/add-disk-larger-than-2tb-to-an-existing-linux/)

-- Scripts should be hosted on e.g. offical dynatrace blob-storage
+- Scripts should be hosted on e.g. offical public storage, so customer can directly use the template

-- Prevent download of the managed installer for every node from dynatrace (reducing download time)

 - Reconfigure port for Oneagent to use the public IP-Address

 - Option to use either password or certificate for accessing the nodes

-## Open Questions
+### Open Questions
-- Data-disk cache settings
+- Best Data-disk cache settings

+- Different data-disk setup for dynatrace and cassandra/elastic.